Berli85/Project4_Team2/README.md

 4) presentation, report, and proposal contain the files as titled

 Overall team 2 found that the XGBClassifier utilizing the SMOTE sampled dataset as the best model for predicting wine types.
-The features that had the most correlation for determining wine quality was alcohol, density, volatile acidity, and chlorides.
-Prediciting wine type seemed to be the better approach compared to quality since it has higher correlations based on total sulfur dioxide, volatile acidity, and cholorides.
+The features that had the most correlation for determining wine quality were alcohol, density, volatile acidity, and chlorides.
+Prediciting wine type seemed to be the better approach compared to quality since it had higher correlations based on total sulfur dioxide, volatile acidity, and cholorides.